mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 system design interviews are invaluable and will be helpful throughout your career.

 My plan was to interview with my target top companies (Airbnb, Facebook, Google) at once and I wanted to do the onsites close to each other (with at least one day to rest between interviews), I got awesome recruiters that helped me schedule the 3 onsites in 2 weeks.
-This plan contains notes that are applicable to any company as well as specifics for each of my target companies.
+My plan contains notes that are applicable to any company as well as specifics for each of my target companies, disclaimer: *this is my plan and it worked for me and it might work for you*.

 Understand that **luck is involved in the interview process**, you may have prepared a lot but: